christophrumpel/missing-livewire-assertions/.github/CONTRIBUTING.md

 ## Requirements

-If the project maintainer has any additional requirements, you will find them listed here.

 - **[PSR-2 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)** - The easiest way to apply the conventions is to install [PHP Code Sniffer](https://pear.php.net/package/PHP_CodeSniffer).

 - **Add tests!** - Your patch won't be accepted if it doesn't have tests.